 In Canada, the Bank of Canada’s mandate is to regulate the level of credit and currency available in the economy with the aim of facilitating low, stable, and predictable inflation.
 At the same time, the BoC promotes the country’s economic and financial welfare.

 In order to accomplish their objectives or mandate, central banks typically have access to several tools to implement policy decisions.

 One of these is the central bank’s official policy rate or discount rate.
-You might’ve heard news headlines refer to this as its ‘key lending rate.’
-The cost of doing business, after all, is closely tied to the cost of borrowing money.
+You might’ve noticed news headlines refer to this as its ‘key lending rate.’
+After all, the cost of doing business is closely tied to the cost of borrowing money.